Competing for Rogers $1M Prize: Top Performers from Tonight’s Episode of Canada’s Got Talent

 – Stream tonight’s episode of CGT on Citytv+.
-New episodes every Tuesday on Citytv & Citytv+ –
+New episodes every Tuesday on Citytv and Citytv+ –

 – Interviews available by request –